adipandas/multi-object-tracker/README.md

         print(track)
 ```

 Please refer [examples](https://github.com/adipandas/multi-object-tracker/tree/master/examples) folder of this repository for more details.
-You can clone and run the examples as shown [here](examples/readme.md).
+You can clone and run the examples.

 ## Pretrained object detection models

 You will have to download the pretrained weights for the neural-network models.
 The shell scripts for downloading these are provided [here](https://github.com/adipandas/multi-object-tracker/tree/master/examples/pretrained_models) below respective folders.
-Please refer [DOWNLOAD_WEIGHTS.md](DOWNLOAD_WEIGHTS.md) for more details.
+Please refer [DOWNLOAD_WEIGHTS.md](https://github.com/adipandas/multi-object-tracker/blob/master/DOWNLOAD_WEIGHTS.md) for more details.

 ### Notes
 * There are some variations in implementations as compared to what appeared in papers of `SORT` and `IoU Tracker`.
 * In case you find any bugs in the algorithm, I will be happy to accept your pull request or you can create an issue to point it out.

 ## References, Credits and Contributions
 Please see [REFERENCES.md](docs/readme/REFERENCES.md) and [CONTRIBUTING.md](docs/readme/CONTRIBUTING.md).

 ## Citation